J0m1ty/ts-safe-union/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a PR.
-Make sure to:
+If you feel comfortable, also:

 1. Add tests for any new features
 2. Update documentation if needed
-3. Follow the existing code style
-4. Ensure all tests pass by running `npm test`
+3. Ensure all tests pass by running `npm test`

 ## License